-Same goes for those epic-long games – the two of you are more likely to find hours together, over trying to arrange your friends to come visit every time, you want to play.
+Same goes for those epic-long games – the two of you are more likely to find hours together, over trying to arrange your friends to come visit every time you want to play.
 You can even leave the board set-up and continue the next day.
-Let’s not forget, that it is a lot easier to spark an interest and teach playing one person than a bunch of them.
+Let’s not forget, that it is a lot easier to spark an interest and teach playing to one person than a bunch of them.

 - You’ve probably chosen your partner on his/her personality and character, therefore you want the game to be engaging.
-Discussions, cooperation, debate and having a good time is what we’re looking for, not taking long turns in silence.
+Discussions, cooperation, debate, and having a good time is what we’re looking for, not taking long turns in silence.

 - Cooperative play is favorable, but not mandatory.
 Competitive play is fine too, providing it induces engaging gameplay, not knife-edge competition, where you end up going to bed with a bitter taste in your mouth.

-- There are quite a few board games available with dating and sexual theme.
+- There are quite a few board games available with dating and sexual themes.
 I have left these out on purpose – they will have to wait for a dedicated article or you can discover them on your own.

-(15 minutes, easy)
+(15 minutes, very easy)

 The goal is to build a 5×5 (or 7×7 for a 2 player variant) landscape grid with those tiles.
-In the end, terrain types are scored and the player with the most points wins.
+In the end, terrain types are scored based on the number of same type tiles connected and bonus crowns on them.
+The player with the most points wins.

 (20 minutes, easy)

-Another tile-compiling game, in Patchwork two players are trying to build a patch cloth on a personal board (9×9), using tiles of different types and sizes.
+Another tile-placement game.
+In Patchwork two players are trying to build a patch of cloth on a personal board (9×9), using tiles of different types and sizes.

-The gameplay is a mix of trying to fit the tiles nicely together, while keeping track at your money, calculating how much to spend and how much you will get back from it in the future.
+The gameplay is a mix of trying to fit the tiles nicely together, while keeping track of your money, calculating how much to spend and how much you will get back from it in the future.